stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

   There had been a threat of a storm since the fourth of the new month, and on the sixth, when I set out for a walk in the damp wind, there was a mass of formless cloud, colourless and oppressive, above the ruffled leaden sea.
-The motion of the wind, directed toward no especial goal but stirring uneasily, provided a sensation of coming animation&mdash;a hint of life in the elements which might be the long-expected storm.
+The motion of the wind, directed toward no especial goal but stirring uneasily, provided a sensation of coming animation--a hint of life in the elements which might be the long-expected storm.
 I had eaten my luncheon at Ellston, and though the heavens seemed the closing lid of a great casket, I ventured far down the beach and away from both the town and my no-longer-to-be-seen house.
-As the universal grey became spotted with a carrion purple&mdash;curiously brilliant despite its sombre hue&mdash;I found that I was several miles from any possible shelter.
-This, however, did not seem very important; for despite the dark skies with their added glow of unknown presage I was in a curious mood of detachment paralleling that glow&mdash;a mood which flashed through a body grown suddenly alert and sensitive to the outline of shapes and meanings that were previously dim.
+As the universal grey became spotted with a carrion purple--curiously brilliant despite its sombre hue--I found that I was several miles from any possible shelter.
+This, however, did not seem very important; for despite the dark skies with their added glow of unknown presage I was in a curious mood of detachment paralleling that glow--a mood which flashed through a body grown suddenly alert and sensitive to the outline of shapes and meanings that were previously dim.
 Obscurely, a memory came to me; suggested by the likeness of the scene to one I had imagined when a story was read to me in childhood.
-That tale&mdash;of which I had not thought for many years&mdash;concerned a woman who was loved by the dark-bearded king of an underwater realm of blurred cliffs where fish-things lived, and who was taken from the golden-haired youth of her troth by a dark being crowned with a priest-like mitre and having the features of a withered ape.
+That tale--of which I had not thought for many years--concerned a woman who was loved by the dark-bearded king of an underwater realm of blurred cliffs where fish-things lived, and who was taken from the golden-haired youth of her troth by a dark being crowned with a priest-like mitre and having the features of a withered ape.
 What had remained in the corner